 First, it’s important not to confuse calendula with the Tagetes plant, as they are both commonly known as marigolds.
 The Tagetes is more popular in the United States and is the variety of marigolds used in “Dia de Los Muertos” (Day of the Dead) celebrations in Mexico.

 It is a common mistake to confuse the two plants due to their similar names; however, they do not share the same beneficial characteristics.

 Calendula has been used as an herbal medicine for hundreds, if not thousands, of years.
 From teas to lotions and ointments, marigold is used by herbalists in various ways, but what exactly can it potentially do?

 According to healthline.com, calendula is packed with antioxidants that help the body fight off the effects of oxidizing stress.
 Calendula extract contains multiple antioxidants, including flavonoids, carotenoids, triterpenes, and polyphenols.

 The flavonoids calendula contains, in particular, may help reduce inflammation and fight off foreign particles that could lead to infections.

 Oils and ointments made with calendula extract may help treat wounds when used topically.
 Aside from the reported anti-inflammatory properties, studies have shown that calendula may help boost collagen production in wounds as they heal.
 Some conditions that calendula extract may relieve include:

 - Certain cancers, such as melanoma and leukemia

-Marigold is a wonderful plant that may have a shocking number of uses in a survival situation, from food to a potential medicine.
-However, this still isn’t the sum of what this plant is capable of.
-To see what else calendula can do, check out our article on creating natural mosquito repellent.
+Marigold is a wonderful plant that may have a shocking number of uses in a survival situation, from food to potential medicine.
+However, this still isn’t the sum of what this plant can do.
+To see what else Calendula can do, check out our article on creating natural mosquito repellent.